 Buying a Home?
 Avoid These Common Home Hazards

 Not every slip and fall will lead to an injury.
 However, injuries from falls are recognized as a common household hazard.
-Increased risk of falls occur in homes with scattered toys, wet floors and slippery stairs.
+Increased risk of falls occurs in homes with scattered toys, wet floors, and slippery stairs.
 Decrease the chance for falls by:

 - Using non-slip stickers on slick shower surfaces to prevent slipping.